-Basic Theatre Skills

-THRE 121 Fundamentals of Acting (4) THRE 134 Costume Construction (2) THRE 330 History of Musical Theatre (4)

-Basic Music Skills
+Theatre Basics (14 credits)

+THRE 102/302 Musical (2)

+THRE 330 Movement for the Stage (4)

+Music Basics (10 credits)

-MUSC 101K/ET Basic Keyboard/Ear Training I (4) MUSC 111 Foundations of Music I (4) MUSC 121V Applied Lessons (2)
+MUSC 111 Foundations of Music I (4)

+MUSC 121V Vocal Lessons (2)

-Production Involvement in Theatre Production (2 credits).
-Choose from: THRE 102/302 Musical (2) MUSC 245/445 Music Theatre Ensemble (.25) Note: The Theatre program presents four major productions every year and a musical (in conjunction with the Music program) every other year during Block 5 (the Spring 2-week block).
+Note: The Theatre program presents four major productions every year and a musical (in conjunction with the Music program) every other year during Block 5 (the Spring 2-week block).
 Additionally, students are encouraged to develop original scripts or other projects during the noon-hour as part of the Brown Bag Series and to create short films for viewings throughout the school year.
 All productions are open to the entire campus community.
 Apprenticeships and Internships at regional theatres in the summer are highly recommended and we will assist in arranging auditions and applications.
 The Chicago Center Internship Program is also encouraged for apprenticeships and internships opportunities.